ntricarichi22/Fantasyfootball/docs/CFC-SUPABASE-SCHEMA.md

 **Important:** When set, this value becomes the `final_value` directly, bypassing `auto_value`.
 Cron does NOT touch these — they represent the user's stable signal.

 ### cfc_team_value_preferences
 Existed but currently unused (no rows).
-May be removed.
+Slated for drop — see `docs/deferred-projects.md`.

 ### cfc_team_roster_players
 Team roster player registry.